 Yesterday Was The First Day Of Winter

-Yesterday Sunday the 22nd December was the first day of winter although it feels like it has been winter for quite a few weeks now.
-Also Yesterday was the shortest day of the year.
-Yesterday had the least day light hours but as of today the days start to get lighter, although it will take till March for us to see any benefits.
+Yestday Monday the 21st December was the first day of winter although it feels like it has been winter for quite a few weeks now.
+Yesterday was the shortest day of the year.
+Yesterday we had the least hours of day light but then on the good side after today the days start to get longer and lighter (only by a few minutes a day), although it will take till March for us to see any benefits.

 In the United Kingdom and the rest of the northern hemisphere, the first day of the winter season is the day of the year when the Sun is farthest south (on December 21st or 22nd).
 This day is known as the Winter Solstice.

 A common misconception is that the earth is further from the sun in winter than in summer.
 Actually, the Earth is closest to the sun in December which is winter in the Northern hemisphere.

 The Pagan celebration of Winter Solstice (also known as Yule) is one of the oldest winter celebrations in the world.